 Shock absorbers, springs and even the overall suspension can suffer.
 It can cause lumps in tyres, cracks in alloys and even upset wheel alignment.

 The same goes for speed bumps.
 Adjust your speed in plenty of time to avoid damage to your car’s underside and exhaust system.
+When you should service the exhaust?

 8. Shifting from reverse to drive without stopping first